learn-co-curriculum/phase-3-ruby-oo-basics-attribute-accessors-lab/README.md

 just as before.
 Furthermore, by adding the `attr_reader`s for `first_name` and `last_name`, we can also access the first and last names separately.

+**NOTE:** The example above also provides a good illustration of why it's a good idea to use instance methods rather than accessing instance variables directly.
+If, instead of using the `#name` getter, we had been calling the `@name` instance variable directly in multiple places in our code, we would then need to find all of those places and refactor our code to handle the separate `first_name` and `last_name` variables.
+By encapsulating our desired change in our custom setter and getter methods, we have ensured that we can continue to call our `#name` instance method without breaking our application.

 ## Lab

 ![Image by Dominic Albers from Pixabay](https://curriculum-content.s3.amazonaws.com/module-1/ruby-oo-fundamentals/attribute-accessors-lab/Image_137_CatInaBox%28B%29.jpg)